etiennedevaux/TheMeatingPlace/README.md

 ## 11. Future Developments

+### 11.1 New Features

+User Dashboard - to enable registered users to view the recipes they have added and relevant data in a single place.

+Recipe Comments and Stories - to enable registered users to share comments, stories and suggestions on other people's recipes.
-Updated deprecated functionality
+Updated deprecated functionality.

-Enhance security to prevent interpolation of URLs

-Extend search capabilities

-User Dashboard

-Recipe stories
+Menu Functionality - functionality to allow for creation of recommended menus, composed of one or more site recipe.

+Admin Search - A search facility for users, may be needed as the numnber of users expands

+### 11.2 Enhancements

+Enhance security to prevent interpolation of URLs - there are still some instances where an interpolated URL may allow users to view information they do not own.
+This is not a serious issue with the currently stored information, but is necessary to build further functionality.

+Extend search capabilities - the search and filter capabilities are currently focused on menu types.
+Additional searches and filters could be added.

-Registration date for users
+Registration date for users - an additional field recording when a user was added or updated.

-Some functions are still potentially vulnerable to URL interpolation.

-Password change by user.
+Password change by user - allow users to change their own passwords.

+Database Query Optimisation - when querying the database the Python makes more database calls than would be necessary if those queries were opimised and more backend processing done to parse the query results.

+### 11.3 Bug and Feature Fixes

-Adjust CSS to allow Bootstrap CSS to be brought in line with the Bootstrap Javascript
+CSS Updates - Adjust CSS to allow Bootstrap CSS to be brought in line with the Bootstrap Javascript version.

-If the user submits with no image substitute in the URL for a generic avatar Search facility for users, may be needed as the numnber of users expands
+Username Updates - Currently when a username is changed the recipes from that user become orphaned.
+A routine is needed to identify all of that users recipes and make the same change to the Created_By field.